 - The need for a SPECAL sense response from other people

-- The concept of working positively with dementia rather than trying to defeat it
+- The concept of working positively with dementia, once diagnosed, rather than trying to defeat it

 - Explore a starter set of counter-intuitive skills and techniques to re-instate and sustain well-being for the person with dementia